agrostar/zzapi/README.md

 The directory will hold the following kinds of files.

 * **Bundles**: these are YAML files containing many requests.
 This is a "Collection" in Postman terminlogy.
 The directory can have any number of request bundles.
-Files ending with `.zz-bundle.yml` will be recognized as request bundles.
+Files ending with `.zzb` will be recognized as request bundles.
-* **Variables**: these are also YAML files, containing variable definitions.
-Files ending with `.zz-vars.yml` will be recognized as variable files.
+* **Variable-sets**: these are also YAML files, containing variable definitions.
+Files ending with `.zzv` will be recognized as variable files.
-* **Environments**: YAML files, containing combinations of variables and a name for each.
-The file named `zz-envs.yaml` will be recognized as _the_ environment configuration file.
-* **Files**: All other files (typically `.json`) are request and response body samples.
+* **Files**: All other files (typically `.json`) can be used as requests and response samples.
 These will be referenced from within the bundles, so we don't really need a naming convention.

 The schema for the above (except request and response files) will be discussed in detail below.